How to avoid none – S.M.A.R.T. goals

 Let’s look at how this goal fulfills the S.M.A.R.T parameters.

 SPECIFIC – Everyone can agree on what a senior executive is and is not.
 It is not a vague goal like “I want to be successful.”
 MEASURABLE – It either is or is not completed within the allotted time of seven to ten years.
-ATTAINABLE – The start and finish lines are well defined, and there is enough time to complete it.
+ATTAINABLE – The start and the finish line is well defined, and there is enough time to complete it.
 REALISTIC – The goal is practical with the proper education and an adequate period to acquire the experience to become a senior executive.
 TIME-SPECIFIC – It will take the person seven to ten years to complete the goal.

 How S.M.A.R.T. goals can change your life

-The goal of becoming a senior executive is more life-changing than becoming successful because it is a S.M.A.R.T goal that is more likely to be achieved.
+The goal of becoming a senior executive is more life-changing because it is a S.M.A.R.T goal that is more likely to be achieved.
 S.M.A.R.T goals allow you to create behaviors that increase your self-esteem and develop you as a person.
 The journey is more important than the destination because it lasts longer and affects you more.

 However, sometimes it isn’t easy to see the forest for the trees, and that is where an experienced life coach can step in to guide people to reach their financial, spiritual, career, social, and health goals.
 A life coach can provide guidance and make suggestions that are behavior-driven and S.M.A.R.T goal-centered.